 We have entered into an executive severance agreement with each of our named executive officers.
 The agreements provide that upon a termination by us without "cause" or by the executive due to "good reason" (each as defined in the agreement), the executive will receive a lump sum payment equal to the sum of six months of base salary and 50% of the executive's target bonus, as well as continued payment of COBRA premiums for six months (or, if earlier, until the date that the executive is eligible for substantially equivalent coverage under a subsequent employer's plan).
-If such termination of employment occurs within three months prior to, or 12 months following, a "change in control" (as defined in the agreement), the executive will instead receive a lump sum payment equal to the sum of 12 months of base salary and 100% of the executive's target bonus, as well as continued payment of COBRA premiums for 12 months (or, if earlier, when the executive is eligible for substantially equivalent coverage under a subsequent a subsequent employer's plan), and will also receive 100% vesting of equity awards (except in the case of the Chief Revenue Officer, who will receive vesting on the equity that would otherwise have vested during the 18-month period following termination).
-However, performance-based equity awards, if any, will not be subject to this acceleration, and awards granted prior to the completion of our initial public offering are subject to this acceleration only to the extent more favorable than the terms of his offer letter as described above.
+If such termination of employment occurs within three months prior to, or 12 months following, a "change in control" (as defined in the agreement), the executive will instead receive a lump sum payment equal to the sum of 12 months of base salary and 100% of the executive's target bonus, as well as continued payment of COBRA premiums for 12 months (or, if earlier, when the executive is eligible for substantially equivalent coverage under a subsequent employer's plan), and will also receive 100% vesting of equity awards.
+However, performance-based equity awards, if any, will not be subject to this acceleration, and awards granted prior to the completion of our initial public offering are subject to this acceleration only to the extent more favorable than the existing terms of such awards.
+In addition, Mr. Obstler's executive severance agreement will apply only to the extent more favorable than the terms of his offer letter as described above.